Find Relief for Plantar Fasciitis Pain: Using a Soft Night Splint Compression Sleeve to Treat Your Symptoms

 If you’re experiencing sharp pain within your first steps in the morning, it’s likely you have a condition called Plantar Fasciitis.
 In order to treat this condition and get back to life, it’s important to understand why the pain is happening.
 Plantar fasciitis is a common condition that affects the foot and causes a stabbing sensation in the heel, particularly during the first steps of the day.
 This condition is caused by inflammation of the plantar fascia, which is a thick tendon that connects the heel to the toes, creating the arch in your foot.

 There are several causes of plantar fasciitis, including:

 - Long periods of standing on hard surfaces

 - Athletic activities that put stress on your foot

-- Pain in the bottom of your foot
+- Pain in the arch of your foot

 - Pain at the front or center of your heel bone

 Take a Step Towards Pain-Free Feet: Your Burning Questions About Plantar Fasciitis Relief Answered!

 Curious about the length of time it may take for PF pain to go away or different options for treatment?
 Keep reading to find the answers to your plantar fasciitis pain questions.